Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/13-real-time-dashboards.md

 1. Wait a few minutes and then use the **Refresh** button to refresh the **Data preview** pane.
 The stream is running perpetually, so new data may have been added to the table.

-## Create a real-time dashboard
+### Task 5: Create a real-time dashboard

-Now that you have a stream of real-time data being loaded into a table in the eventhouse, you can visualize it with a real-time dashboard.
+In this task, you will create a real-time dashboard to visualize and monitor the data flowing through your eventstream.

 1. In the menu bar on the left, select **+ create** to create a new **Real-Time Dashboard** named `bikes-dashboard`.